Patent renewal service

 Renewal fees (sometimes also called annuity or maintenances fees) are fees that are payable to patent offices in order to maintain your patent.
-Some territories, such as Canada, Australia and at the European Patent Office, also require that you pay these fees in order to maintain pending patent applications.
+Some territories, such as Canada, Australia, Germany and at the European Patent Office, also require that you pay these fees in order to maintain pending patent applications.
 If renewal fees are not paid the patent application or granted patent will lapse and protection will be lost.

 How often should a patent be renewed?